fbieberly/ORBCOMM-receiver/README.md

 [PyEphem] is used to calculate Az/El and doppler shift of the satellites.
 [Matplotlib] is used for plotting data.

-pip install pyrtlsdr, numpy, scipy, pyephem
+pip install pyrtlsdr, numpy, scipy, pyephem, matplotlib